jayu/rev-dep/README.md

 * 💽 **Node modules disk usage & size analysis**
 * 💡 **Works with both JavaScript and TypeScript**
 * ⚡ **Built for large codebases**

-If your project feels like a dependency maze, rev-dep gives you a map.

----

 # **Installation 📦**